-This program prepares students in the use of strong magnetic fields and radiowaves to obtain cross-sectional anatomical images of the human body to assist in diagnosis or treatment.
+This program prepares students in the use of strong magnetic fields and radiowaves to obtain cross-sectional anatomical images of the human body to assist in diagnosis or treatment

 Southern Union State Community College offers a two semester certificate program.
 This program is for credentialed Radiologic Technologists.
 Upon completion of the program an individual will be registry eligible in magnetic resonance imaging.
 The program sequence is two (2) semesters.
 Didactic courses will be online with various clinical sites being used.
-Students who wish to enroll in an online course for the first time at Southern Union State Community College must also concurrently enroll in CIS290C (online course orientation) unless acceptable documentation is provided to the registrar's office evidencing successful completion of an online course at another college.
-Acceptable documentation in addition to an official transcript may include an online syllabus, online course description, etc.
+Students who wish to enroll in an online course for the first time at Southern Union State Community College must also concurrently enroll in CIS290C Online Learning Basics.